rns/kollos-luif-doc/manual.md

 In particular, there *must* be a separator after the last item.

-A "liberal" separator may be used either as a proper separator or a terminator.
+A “liberal” separator may be used either as a proper separator or a terminator.
 That is, the separator after the last item is optional.